akashchgupta/freecodecamp-ebook/index.md

 </section>
 <hr>

-# 7. Applied Visual Design
+# 7. Use the s Tag to Strikethrough Text

 ## Description
 <section id='description'>